Tea + Teaware

 These candies are a great way to enjoy the flavor of green tea on the go and are perfect for sharing with friends and strangers alike.
 Made with all-natural ingredients and housed in a handsome white cylinder, Morihata Green Tea Candy has the same rich flavor as our line of organic green tea.

-About Morihata Teas
+About Morihata Organic Tea

 Deep in the wooded hills of Kirishima, a region known for producing some of the world’s finest teas, stand lush fields tended by master growers for the last five generations.
 These innovators in organic cultivation produce shining examples of some of Japan’s most sought-after tea varieties, each expertly picked, steamed, rolled, and dried to maximize flavor and preserve nutritional content.
-The Morihata Tea Collection is proud to bring these masters’ reverence for tradition and forward-thinking production to the cups of discerning tea drinkers everywhere.
+The Morihata Organic Tea Collection is proud to bring these masters’ reverence for tradition and organic cultivars to the cups of discerning tea drinkers everywhere.

 Ingredients: Malt syrup, sugar, powdered organic green tea